pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "There is just one thing I can promise you about the outer-space program: your tax-dollar will go further."
 --Wernher von Braun

 "[T]he reason why Trump was elected, and the reason why there is such incredible polarization in society right now, is because the top 10% of earners in the United States have been so focused on ensuring that they not only maintain but also extend their privilege.
-And for me the scandal that really summarized all of this was Varsity Blues and all of these very wealthy people that were doing everything possible to ensure that their kids--not deservant--found a way to get in to those best schools.
-And when I saw that Greenwich Connecticut, that *50%* of high schoolers taking the SAT out of Greenwich had, uh, letters from doctors that allowed them to take it with no time restrictions, unmonitored--that-that's not just rigged; I mean, that is *the* system.
+And for me the scandal that really summarized all of this was Varsity Blues and all of these very wealthy people that were doing everything possible to ensure that their kids---not deservant---found a way to get into those best schools.
+And when I saw that Greenwich Connecticut, that *50%* of high schoolers taking the SAT out of Greenwich had letters from doctors that allowed them to take it with no time restrictions, unmonitored---that-that's not just rigged; I mean, that is *the* system.
 That's structural."
 -[Ian Bremmer, *Real Time with Bill Maher*, May 29th 2020](https://www.youtube.com/watch?v=N8a78lMXmAE&t=5m31s)

 "You know what?
 Maybe nobody's the victim.
 Maybe we're just victimizing ourselves to avoid bettering ourselves.
 We keep looking for somebody to blame, but it's us.
 We're the monsters."